-Alternatively, if a witness is unwilling to attend an examination or to produce documents voluntarily, such witness can be compelled to do so by serving a writ of subpoena on that witness.
+Alternatively, if a witness is unwilling to attend an examination or to produce documents voluntarily, the witness can be compelled to do so by the serving of a writ of subpoena.

-10 Interim relief
+Interim relief

 What interim relief is available pre-judgment to prevent the dissipation of assets by, and to obtain information from, those suspected of involvement in the fraud?